GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Buckminster Fuller*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts